 To restore manufacturer's settings - at the console use the command Ibrestore or in the WUI goto Maintenance > Backup & Restore > Restore Manufacturer's Defaults.
-This will set the address to 192.168.2.21 if this address is available.
+This will reset the address to 192.168.2.21.

 Additional Appliance Configuration Using The Web Interface